XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Tasks/DEVWF-T006.md

 * Docker compose file builds and runs the MongoDB, the API and the Web Application
 * Application can be started via `docker-compose up`

-> Tips
+> ### Tips:
-> Run the command `docker rm -f` to remove running containers that have a port already in use
+> - Run the command `docker rm -f` to remove running containers that have a port already in use (you may have to stop and remove the web and api containers).
-> Set the environment variable CONTENT_API_URL for the web container to `http://api:3001`
+> - Set the environment variable CONTENT_API_URL for the web container to `http://api:3001`.

 ## Links & Information